 Proven Missouri Lawyer Delivers Strong Criminal Defense Counsel

-Located in Kansas City, Howard L. Lotven, P.C. is determined to give Missouri residents who are accused of criminal misconduct the professional legal representation they are entitled to.
+Located in Kansas City, I am determined to give Missouri residents who have been accused of criminal misconduct the professional legal representation they are entitled to.
 A 40-percent increase in Kansas City homicides during 2020 has spurred calls for “tough on crime” measures.
 However, these steps sometimes cause more arrests of innocent individuals.
-Whether you’ve been accused of a felony, misdemeanor or traffic offense, my firm offers the immediate legal support you need to safeguard your fundamental rights.
+Whether you’ve been accused of a felony, misdemeanor, or traffic offense, my firm—Howard L. Lotven, P.C.—offers the immediate legal support you need to safeguard your fundamental rights.

 - Assault — There are four levels of assault charges.
 My firm advocates for appropriate charging decisions and gathers the necessary facts if the incident was an act of self-defense.

 - Drug crimes — Too often, prosecutors in drug crimes cases rely on improperly collected evidence and seek a result that is overly harsh.
 Whenever it’s warranted, my firm looks to Drug Court and ways of helping individuals avoid incarceration.

 - Drunk driving — After you’ve been arrested on suspicion of drunk driving, my experience with Missouri DWI defense gives me the chance to find flaws in the state’s case that others might miss.

 - Traffic offenses — Along with fines and higher insurance costs, traffic violations could lead you to accrue points that add up to driver’s license suspension.
 Accordingly, it’s important to challenge unsupported citations when they occur.

 - Theft and other property crimes — My firm provides effective counsel in property crime cases where theft, burglary, destruction of property or some other criminal activity is alleged.

 - Murder — The seriousness of a murder charge demands an attorney who has a long track record of achieving successful results for clients.